Christmas is a wonderful time of the year. As the song goes, “it’s the most wonderful time of the year“.

-In a recent Christmas message, I shared some suggestions for dealing with the emotions of Christmas loss.
-I consulted with two professional Christian counselors in our church Jennifer Degler and Elizabeth Ellis.
-With their advice and some of my own, I’m offering some practical ways to overcome that sense of Christmas loss.
+Several years ago, to prepare for a Christmas message, I consulted with two professional Christian counselors in our church Jennifer Degler and Elizabeth Ellis.
+With their advice and my own counseling background, I offer some practical ways to overcome a sense of Christmas loss.

-Ideally, Christ is the answer (and in the message I make that clear).
+Ideally, Christ is the answer.
 Apart from Christ there is no Christmas and there is no peace.
-These are not designed to take the place of that truth, but rather to give some practical things to help you deal with loss at Christmas.
+These suggestions are not designed to take the place of that truth, but rather to give some practical tips to help you deal with loss at Christmas.

-Here are 10 ways to overcome a sense of Christmas loss:
+Here are 10 ways to process the emotions of Christmas loss:

-Share them – Certainly with God, but with a close friend, or with people who have experienced your loss.
+Share them – Certainly you should share them with God, but maybe with a close friend or with people who have experience dealing with your specific loss.
 Don’t be ashamed to see a professional counselor.
 Find support in a Bible study group or prayer group.
 We were designed for community, especially for times like this.

 Resist falling into despair – That’s where you live in a false reality that all hope is gone.
 It’s not.
 By the way, you don’t do that by ignoring them.